-What do you do if you go to your local pharmacy to fill your monthly insulin or other diabetes prescription, only to find that your health insurer has switched your medication without your doctor (or you!) knowing?
+What do you do if you go to your local pharmacy to fill your monthly insulin or other diabetes medication prescription, only to find that your health insurer has switched your medication without your doctor (or you!) knowing?

 This practice is called ‘non-medical switching’ and happens when a health insurer removes a covered prescription from your health plan or moves it to a higher tier on your plan, making your co-payment prohibitively expensive.
 Plans will usually do this to save money.